 Instructions

-- Preheat oven to 400°F. Spray a 8- or 9-inch pie plate with nonstick cooking or baking spray.
+- Preheat oven to 400°F. Spray a 8- or 9-inch glass pie plate with nonstick cooking or baking spray.

 - In a medium mixing bowl, whisk together maple syrup, milk, olive oil and egg whites.